Li-Muyang/MLP4Rec/README.md

 ## Usage

 Before running MLP4Rec, please make sure you visit https://recbole.io/ and https://github.com/RUCAIBox/RecBole first to make sure that you have fulfilled the pre-requistes and familar with basic RecBole usage.

+Then, you can simply running run_mlp4rec.py from root directory, default dataset is ml-100k, experiment configurations is by default sync with ours https://www.ijcai.org/proceedings/2022/297.

+## Ciation

+Please make sure you cite RecBole team accordingly :)